glennraya/xendivel/README.md

 #### Customizing PDF Invoice Template

 As previously mentioned, the PDF invoice template is essentially a standard **Laravel Blade** component.
-This implies that it is a conventional HTML/PHP file styled with [TailwindCSS](https://tailwindcss.com).
-Consequently, the task of adjusting both the styles and contents of the invoice is exceptionally straightforward, it's just like working on a regular HTML file.
+It is a conventional HTML/PHP file styled with plain, print-friendly CSS.
+Typeset.sh is a print CSS renderer, so custom invoice templates should avoid relying on Tailwind utility classes or browser-specific CSS behavior.

 Publish the invoice template to your `views` directory: